Port of Manaus: History

 Europeans first settled the Port of Manaus by building a small fort in 1669.
 A Christian mission and small village called Villa de Barra grew up around the fort.

 In 1809 the town was called Barcelos.
 In 1850 it was renamed Manaos after a local Indian river tribe, and became the capital of the Rio Negro region and of the Amazonas province.

 The natural rubber industry brought an economic boom to the Amazon region that lasted from the late 19th century to about 1920.

 Manaus acquired magnificent houses and other buildings, including a dramatic opera house.

 The port's commerce began in that period with the need to ship rubber products downriver to the Atlantic Ocean.

 Manaus was one of the first cities in Brazil to have electricity.

 The Polish engineer Bronisław Rymkiewicz and his company began to improve port facilities in 1892.

 They added a customs house, a stone quay, storage, and floating wharves.
 Many of the buildings were ordered from Europe.

 Amazonas state Governor Silvério José Néri enforced processing of rubber in Amazonas, rather than shipping the raw rubber downstream to Pará to be processed for export.

 In June 1903 he inaugurated the Port of Manaus] operated by the Manaus Harbour limited company.

 He also funded new shipping lines serving various ports in the interior.

 When the rubber market collapsed in the 1920s, the Port of Manaus declined and did not recover until 1967 when it was made a duty-free zone.

 The city has been called Manaus from 1939.

 In the late 1970s, the area saw devastating deforestation as the Brazilian government and private interests exploited mineral and agricultural resources.
-Brazil's government built a fishing terminal in the Port of Manaus.The name Brazil was formed by the tree Pau Brazil.
+Brazil's government built a fishing terminal in the Port of Manaus.